-The Tactical Guide to Women teaches men how to find the perfect woman to start the best and healthiest relationship you can have.
+The Tactical Guide to Women is a mix of a relationship advice book, and a dating book for men.
+Shawn Smith, the author, teaches men how to find the perfect woman to start the best and healthiest relationship you can have.

 - Marriage brings potential huge benefits, or potential huge costs

 - To pick a good partner, first you must know yourself

 - Know your values and what you stand for, and find a partner who fits them

 - Don’t pick based on looks, pick based on compatibility and looks

 About the Author: Shawn Smith is a clinical psychologist, coach, and author.
 He also writes on his blog docsmith.co.

 - The first part serves to help men understand themselves

 - The second part is about understanding good women, and avoiding bad ones